Hetzner vs Kamal for Solo Developers

 Kamal is a deployment tool created by the team behind Ruby on Rails.
 It deploys Docker containers to any server with zero downtime.
 No Kubernetes, no PaaS, no vendor lock-in.
 Just Docker, SSH, and a YAML configuration file.
 DHH built it to deploy Basecamp and HEY, so it handles real production workloads.

-You define your deploy configuration in a deploy.yml file: the server IP, Docker image, environment variables, health checks, and any accessories (like databases or Redis).
-Run kamal deploy and it builds your Docker image, pushes it to a registry, SSHs into your server, pulls the image, and performs a zero-downtime rolling deployment using Traefik as the reverse proxy.
+You define your deploy configuration in a deploy.yml file with the server IP, Docker image, environment variables, health checks, and any accessories like databases or Redis.
+Run kamal deploy and it builds your Docker image, pushes it to a registry, SSHs into your server, pulls the image, and performs a zero-downtime rolling deployment.
+Since Kamal 2, that routing is handled by kamal-proxy, a purpose-built reverse proxy that replaced Traefik.
+The Rails team found Traefik to be the most complex part of the stack and its declarative model a poor fit for an imperative CLI, so they wrote their own proxy with clearer errors and simpler config.

-Kamal handles SSL via Let's Encrypt, manages environment variables securely, and supports deploying to multiple servers.
+Kamal handles SSL automatically via Let's Encrypt through kamal-proxy, manages environment variables securely, and supports deploying to multiple servers as well as running several apps behind one proxy on a single host.
 It's Capistrano for the Docker age.
 Simple, opinionated, and effective.

 Key Differences